These are my go-to meatballs. Why?, you ask.

 In a medium sized bowl combine all of the ingredients except the extra olive oil, parsley and pasta sauce.
 Mix thoroughly by hand until ingredients are completely combined.
 Be careful not to over mix.

-Coat your hands in a little olive oil, and using your hands form mixture into 8 large meatballs.
+Coat your hands in a little olive oil, and using your hands form mixture into 8 large or 12 medium meatballs.

 Place the balls in the prepared baking dish.
 Bake for 20 minutes, or until the meatballs are firm and cooked through.